LCA for n-ary Tree | Constant Query O(1)

 We have seen various methods with different Time Complexities to calculate LCA in n-ary tree:-

-Lets study another method which has faster query time than all the above methods.
+Lets study another method that has faster query time than all the above methods.
 So, our aim will be to calculate LCA in constant time ~ O(1).
 Let’s see how we can achieve it.

 Method 4 : Using Range Minimum Query